 Using Prompt Variables (Application: Manual Page Generator)

-In this recipe, we create a Linux style manual page generator, which will accept user input in the form of tool’s name, and our script will generate the manual page output just as entering the man command in a Linux terminal.
+In this recipe, we create a Linux style manual page generator, which will accept user input in the form of a tool’s name, and our script will generate the manual page output just as entering the man command in a Linux terminal.
 In doing so, we will learn how to use variables in a text file to create a standard prompt "template" that can be easily modified by changing certain aspects of it.
 This approach is particularly useful when you want to use user input or other dynamic content as part of the prompt while maintaining a consistent structure.

 Getting Ready